CRACKGROWTH

 ΔΚc = limit above which the crack propagation is instable [MPa m1/2]

-RK = stress intensity factor relationship Kmin/Kmax [1]
+RK = stress intensity factor ratio Kmin/Kmax [1]

 Crack propagation curve with different areas and characteristic numeric values